 10 “And I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and pleas for mercy, so that, when they look on me, on him whom they have pierced, they shall mourn for him, as one mourns for an only child, and weep bitterly over him, as one weeps over a firstborn.
 11 On that day the mourning in Jerusalem will be as great as the mourning for Hadad-rimmon in the plain of Megiddo.
 12 The land shall mourn, each family by itself: the family of the house of David by itself, and their wives by themselves; the family of the house of Nathan by itself, and their wives by themselves; 13 the family of the house of Levi by itself, and their wives by themselves; the family of the Shimeites by itself, and their wives by themselves; 14 and all the families that are left, each by itself, and their wives by themselves.
 (Zech.
 12:10-14 ESV, emphasis added).

 In those verses the mourners are the house of David and the inhabitants of Jerusalem.
-The Septuagint (pronounced sep-TOO-ah-gent) is the third to first century B.C translation of the Hebrew Bible into Greek.
+The Septuagint (pronounced sep-TOO-ah-gent) is the third to second century B.C translation of the Hebrew Bible into Greek.
 The noun gē often means “the land of Israel” and not “the earth.”
 The noun tribes clearly means the tribes of Israel who inhabit the land.
 This translation makes the most sense in the context.
 The tribes in the NT most often means the tribes of Israel (Matt.
 19:28; Luke 2:36; Acts 13:21; Rom.
 11:1; Heb.
 7:13-14, and so on).
 Therefore “the tribes of the land” means that the tribes of Israel will look on him and mourn, if they have eyes to see and wisdom to connect the events.